asato98/elasticsearch-course/docs/Lab09.md

 Query 1:

-A term-level search where the speaker is "ROMEO".
+A term-level search where the State is "CO" .

 Query 2:

-A term-level search that returns the first 25 results where the play name is "Henry VI Part 1", Henry VI Part 2", or "Henry VI Part 3".
+A term-level search that returns the first 25 results where the gender is "M".

 Query 3: